 TB Testing Oklahoma City, OK

 Looking for a TB Test Near You?
 Visit Immediate Care of Oklahoma Today, We Offer Tuberculosis (TB) Testing on a Walk-in Basis.
-We Have 5 Locations Near You in OKC, Edmond & Norman, OK.
+We Have 6 Locations Near You in OKC, Edmond, Norman, Yukon, OK.

 Do you need TB testing done immediately in the Oklahoma City area?
 If you have a looming deadline to submit paperwork with a TB Test, come to Immediate Care of Oklahoma today for prompt service, no appointment needed.
 A tuberculosis test is often needed for those entering school, traveling overseas, or as a requirement for immigration physicals.
 Get tested today at any of our five clinics in the area.